dtraskas/CarND-Deep-Learning/README.md

 ![alt text][image2]

 In order to understand the distribution of steering angles in the Udacity data and the data I generated I plotted the histograms of angles for both.
-Below you can see that the Udacity dataset has most steering angles concentrated at zero whereas the dataset I created is a bit more balanced.
+Below you can see that the Udacity dataset has higher concentration of zero angles especially when compared to the dataset I generated.
+That means that any model built will be weighted more to zero angles and further preprocessing might be required to tackle that.

 ![Udacity][image3]

 ![Udacity][image4]

+![Udacity][image5]

-Initially I created my own batch generator that I was populating with images and steering angles every time the training algorithm was requesting for training data.
+To begin with, I created my own batch generator that I was populating with images and steering angles every time the training algorithm was requesting for training data.
 However I wanted to augment the provided data so in the end I utilised the Keras ImageDataGenerator which proved to be really useful.
-First step is to resize the images and then for the training data I shift the images horizontally and vertically by a small amount.
-I also filter out extreme angles or angles that are very close to zero in order to avoid having a model that is heavily biased to examples with zero angles which are the majority in the datasets.
+First step of the pipeline is to resize the images and then for the training data I shift the images horizontally and vertically by a small amount.
+I filter out extreme angles or angles that are very close to zero in order to avoid having a model that is heavily biased to examples with zero angles.
+Looking at the previous histograms this is a really crucial step in the modelling.

 ###System Limitations
 ---